Creating a trigger for Data Streams that invokes a container from Serverless Containers

 - Batch size, B. The values may range from 1 B to 64 KB.
 The default value is 1 B.

-The trigger groups messages for a period of time not exceeding the specified timeout and sends them to a container.
+The trigger groups messages within the specified wait time period and sends them to the container.
 The total amount of data transmitted to a container may exceed the specified batch size if the data is transmitted as a single message.
 In all other cases, the amount of data does not exceed the batch size.

 -